Honolulu Contractor License Bonds

 The steps to obtaining a DCCA insurance license in Hawaii may include the following:

-2. Complete pre-licensing education: In order to take the insurance licensing exam, an individual must complete pre-licensing education, which varies depending on the type of insurance to be sold.
+• Complete pre-licensing education: To take the insurance licensing exam, an individual must complete pre-licensing education, which varies depending on the type of insurance to be sold.
 This education can be completed through classroom or online courses.

-3. Pass the insurance licensing exam: After completing pre-licensing education, an individual must pass the insurance licensing exam.
-The exam is offered by Prometric Testing Centers in Hawaii and covers the material learned during pre-licensing education.
+• Pass the insurance licensing exam: After completing pre-licensing education, an individual must pass the insurance licensing exam.
+Prometric Testing Centers in Hawaii offer the exam and cover the material learned during pre-licensing education.

-4. Submit a license application: Once the exam is passed, an individual must submit a license application through the National Insurance Producer Registry (NIPR) to the DCCA Insurance Division.
-The application must include fingerprints, passport-style photograph, and a $100 application fee.
+• Submit a license application: Once the exam is passed, an individual must submit a license application through the National Insurance Producer Registry (NIPR) to the DCCA Insurance Division.
+The application must include fingerprints, passport-style photographs, and a $100 application fee.

 Secure Your Contractor License Bond Today